 As more businesses concentrate on their social selling and social commerce strategies, it’s vital that they also look into improving the quality of their content.
 Content needs to reflect the customer and their experiences.
 One way to guarantee your content does this is by using user-generated content.

-Social media is a great tool for connecting with your customers.
+Social media and trends are a great tool for connecting with your customers.
 Therefore, it makes sense that businesses use it to get feedback and interaction.
 This can then be used as content.
-Not only does this humanise the brand, it can work to increase engagement as these posts are more likely to appear on your customers’ feeds.
+Not only does this humanise the brand, but it can also work to increase engagement as these posts are more likely to appear on your customers’ feeds.

 Time To Get Technical